Nature-Inspired Baby Names for Your Little Tree Hugger

 Parents planning on having three more children will appreciate knowing the names of those other wind deities; Eurus, Notus, and Boreaus.
 Parents will also enjoy hearing that Zephyra is the name of a species of flower from South America, which is yet another nature name!

-More Amazing Nature Baby Names to Consider
+More Nature Baby Names to Consider

 Amber – like the amber gemstone